cb-technologists/blog/content/posts/tekton-jx-pipelines.md

       name: petclinic-deploy
 ```

-In the `PipelineRun` object is important to understand that is intended in the way of defining the specific running instance of a deployed pipeline.
-It's the right place to assign running input/output parameter values, specify `serviceAccounts` to be used, or referencing the right `PipelieResources` to be used.
+In the `PipelineRun` object it's important to understand that it is intended in the way of defining the specific running instance of a deployed pipeline.
+It's the right place to assign running input/output parameter values, specify `serviceAccounts` to be used, or referencing the right `PipelineResources` to be used.

 Once we have the YAML definitions, it's only a matter of Kubernetes deployment of the Tekton CRD objects.
 We can use then `kubectl` command line tool to deploy first the two YAML files with `PipelineResources`, `Tasks` and `Pipeline`: